Thomas, Lord of Coucy: Warfare and violence

 Thomas of Marle came into power during a period of unrest with the nobility of France.
 Abbot Suger of St. Denis' chronicles of the reign of King Louis VI "the Fat" recorded his king constantly marching across his kingdom to bring his unruly lords and barons to heel.
 Each of these feudal lords were described as violent and disloyal to feudo-vassalic oaths and therefore were the epitome of the brutality that typified the period.
 As King of France, Louis had taken "vows to put down with his strong right arm insolent tyrants whensoever he sees them vex the state with endless wars, rejoice in rapine, oppress the poor, destroy the churches, give themselves over to lawlessness which, and it be not checked, would flame out into ever greater madness."
 As far as Suger and his king were concerned, Thomas of Marle was the worst kind of warmonger and represented a threat to France's people, church, and lands.

 While Louis VI had been busy waging war against his enemies in England and the nobility within his kingdom, Thomas of Marle took advantage of the distraction and began waging war in the lands of Laon, Rheims, and Amiens, devouring them "like a raging wolf."
 As he laid waste to the countryside of France, he shocked the Roman Catholic Church when he seized the abbey of the nuns of St John, Laon.

 Knights like Thomas of Marle were encouraged to avoid attacking or capturing Catholic churches in war due to their inhabitants being unable to defend themselves or bear arms.
 The Peace of God and Truce of God movement promised severe punishments, including excommunication, to any knight or noble who broke this spiritual law.
 European sovereigns like Louis VI recognized the need of presenting their own organizations and conduct as chivalrous which required an emphasis on the Christian vocation of knighthood.
 Thomas of Marle had openly ignored these spiritual laws when he initiated this attack and did not spare the members of the clergy from violence.
 As the medieval period progressed, especially during the Crusades, the chivalric code became more closely tied to the spiritual elements of the Catholic Church.
 A number of orders of knighthood became obsessed with crusading and had a number of statutes that outlined the religious observances that their knights must observe.

 As a knight, Thomas of Marle should have been an example of virtues like wisdom, charity, and loyalty, and honor above all while eschewing pride, idleness, false-swearing, lechery, and especially treason.
 Instead, Thomas became the example of every bad behavior a knight could be accused of.
+This has led to debate among historians about what may have caused his violence, including potential trauma caused by participating in the First Crusade.